jessicalhuang/python_focus_group/README.md

 data_types.py: A Python script that goes through different data types in Python for_loops.py: A Python script that introduces for loops with examples while_loops.py: A Python script that introduces while loops with examples

+## Session_11
+conditionals.py: A Python script that introduces conditionals with examples